 This is one way of linking your PDF file in your Google Slide presentation.
 This essentially links the image file to your PDF file which is publicly available.

-Convert the PDF file into images and insert
+Convert PDF file to Image and insert

 If your PDF file is short enough, you can go with this alternate way of doing this as well.
 In this, we are going to convert the PDF into a set of images.
 Then, we are going to insert these images into the Slide(s).
 To do so, follow the steps below.